- Undergraduate Major Enrollment

 This section provides additional transparency on the processes associated with faculty recruiting.
 This information may clarify the context under which CSE strives to elicit a broad pool of applicants and make decisions to interview, recruit, and retain high-quality candidates.

 CSE faculty recruiting activities are conducted and tracked internally, within the CSE division.
 While some candidates are interdisciplinary, ECE and CSE faculty recruiting and hiring within EECS are effectively separate and parallel.

 While details vary from year to year and school to school, hiring a new faculty member requires support from higher levels of the University administration.
 Resources must be provided (e.g., space, salary), and as a result a faculty search is often given a finite number of positions to fill.
-Sometimes these are given over a longer period: a department might be given permission to fill three faculty positions over the next two years, for example.
-When a faculty member leaves or retires, permission is typically given to hire a new faculty member, often called a “replacement hire”.
+Sometimes these are given over a longer period; a department might be given permission to fill three faculty positions over the next two years, for example.
+When a faculty member leaves or retires, permission is typically given to hire a new faculty member, often called a “replacement hire.”
 Alternatively, when there is a strategic desire to grow a department (e.g., perhaps because many undergraduates are enrolling in its classes, or because its research is particularly successful), a department might be given permission to fill new positions.
-In some cases a department might focus hiring on a particular subject matter area (e.g., to hire someone in Machine Learning), in other cases a department might look to hire the best candidates on the market that year.
+In some cases, a department might focus hiring on a particular subject matter area (e.g., to hire someone in machine learning).
+In other cases, a department might look to hire the best candidates on the market that year.
 In addition to the departmental positions that may be tied to priority subject areas, the College of Engineering always entertains additional hires, including “Target of Opportunity” candidates that fall outside priority areas of allocated positions.
 These can be considered special opportunities for various reasons, including (and most commonly) contributions to diversity.
-Per state law this cannot be based on identity, but can be based on other factors, for example demonstrated commitment to broadening the field.
+Per state law this cannot be based on identity but can be based on other factors, such as a demonstrated commitment to broadening the field.

 Faculty Recruiting and Diversity